Athletics at the 2016 Summer Olympics – Women's 5000 metres: Heat 2

-In heat 2, Bibiro Ali Taher did not finish due to a mistake because he heard the bell for the people who were a lap of her and she thought it was her final lap and pulled out with 400m to go.
-Also during the race, Abbey D'Agostino and Nikki Hamblin collided and fell.
-D'Agostino was the first to get up but instead of running ahead, she stopped to help Hamblin.
+In heat 2, Abbey D'Agostino and Nikki Hamblin collided and fell.
+D'Agostino was the first to get up but instead of running ahead, she stopped to help Hamblin up.
 Later in the race, it turned out that D'Agostino's injury was the more serious as she started limping and fell again.
 This time, Hamblin stopped and encouraged her to get up and finish the race.
 After the race, organizers decided to reinstate them both as finalists, along with Jennifer Wenth who was also impeded by the collision.
-Hamblin and D’Agostino were later awarded a Fair Play Award by the International Fair Play Committee for their actions in the heat.
-Injured, D'Agostino did not start the final.
+Hamblin and D'Agostino were later awarded a Fair Play Award by the International Fair Play Committee for their actions in the heat.
+Injured, D'Agostino was unable to start the final.